karlgrz/karlgrz.com/site/content/2015-08-04-2fa-gpg-ssh-keys-with-pass-and-yubikey-neo.markdown

 When I read that HN thread I was introduced to a little tool called [pass](http://passwordstore.org/), which is a password management tool following the [Unix philosophy](http://en.wikipedia.org/wiki/Unix_philosophy).
 Behind the scenes it is essentially a wrapper around gpg (or gpg2) and git, and it works very well.
 After a little research I was sold.
 It has a functional Android client ([Password Store](https://github.com/zeapo/Android-Password-Store) which also relies on [OpenKeychain](http://www.openkeychain.org)), and a functional native client ([QtPass](https://github.com/IJHack/qtpass)) for most OS's, so if I did decide I needed to use this in a VM or a different platform in the future I should be covered.

 ## GPG
-I won't regurgitate key generation here, I will just link to the excellent resources I used to generate my key pair:
+I won't regurgitate the key generation process here, as I feel others have already done this exceptionally well.
+I will just link to the resources I used to generate my key pair:

 - [https://alexcabal.com/creating-the-perfect-gpg-keypair/](https://alexcabal.com/creating-the-perfect-gpg-keypair/) (this is the one I followed very closely)
 - [https://www.esev.com/blog/post/2015-01-pgp-ssh-key-on-yubikey-neo/](https://www.esev.com/blog/post/2015-01-pgp-ssh-key-on-yubikey-neo/)
 - [https://drupalwatchdog.com/blog/2015/6/yubikey-neo-and-better-password-manager-pass](https://drupalwatchdog.com/blog/2015/6/yubikey-neo-and-better-password-manager-pass)
 - [http://blog.josefsson.org/2014/06/23/offline-gnupg-master-key-and-subkeys-on-yubikey-neo-smartcard/](http://blog.josefsson.org/2014/06/23/offline-gnupg-master-key-and-subkeys-on-yubikey-neo-smartcard/)

 For the most part, I had a smooth time generating my key pair.
 I did everything very, very slowly so I understood every step of the way, so ultimately it took an incredibly long time.
-There is -so- much information online about this stuff buried in forum posts and github issues.
+There is _so_ much information online about this stuff buried in forum posts and github issues.
 These 4 posts captured nearly everything I needed to know about creating a nice key pair that I feel is reasonably private and secure.

 ## Enter the Yubikey